Get Involved

 Music Ministries

-All parishioners are invited to give their musical gift to God, and we welcome newcomers with musical experience.
+All parishioners are invited to offer their musical gifts to the glory of God.
+We invite newcomers with musical experience to participate in our ensembles or as soloists.
 Our services are designed for active congregational singing.
 Our 9:00 service is led by our traditional choir with organist/pianist, flautists, our handbell choir, and other classical instrumentalists.
 Our 11:00 service is led by our contemporary band, composed of singers, guitarists, keyboardists, and drummers.

 • Three children holding papers inside a building lobby, with plants and decor in the background.